 5 Tips to Upgrade as a Fashion Designer

-One common and effective way is to become a beginner and get back to the basics or start from scratch to reinvent yourself.
-But, there are also plenty other ways that you can upgrade your skills as a fashion designer.
+One common and effective way is to become a beginner again and get back to the basics or start from scratch to reinvent yourself.
+But, there are also plenty of other ways that you can use to upgrade your skills as a fashion designer.
 To become extraordinary in your field, you also need to try out extraordinary things that will help you get to that level.
 You start little by little and create habits that will result in something large in the long run.
-Essentially, you practice practical things in achievable ways that will develop your skill overtime making you good at what you do.
-If you’re looking for 5 tips to upgrade yourself as a fashion designer, keep reading.
+Essentially, you try practical things in achievable ways that will develop your skill over time making you good at what you do.
+On cue, if you’re looking for 5 tips to upgrade yourself as a fashion designer, keep reading.

 1. Read up

 Education is for life and you can never say you’re done with learning.
 But, if your preferred learning method is curling up on the couch with a book and beverage, there are excellent design books that you can get started with.
 Put the phone on silent for a while for starters and stay away from any distractions, focusing solely on the book in front of you.
 Before you get started, plan out a book itinerary, which means pick out the books that you’d like to read and the ones that can guide you towards your goals.

 Selecting a book to read should not only have the information that you are currently seeking but should also inspire your creativity.
 If you’re not into books, then social media can be your friend.
 Follow your peers, mentors and great graphic design pages on the internet and make sure you sign up for their blogs.
 These blogs and social media updates will help you get a hang of trends, latest updates in your field and give you insights on how you can be better at your job.

 2. Upgrade your skills